Data708983/BYD_WORLD_ULTRA/README.md

 ## Introduction

-**BYD_WORLD_ULTRA** is a server-side integration plugin for Minecraft Paper servers.
-It is an original survival enhancement designed to meet the needs of the [BYD_WORLD](https://skin.dataseven.fun) server.
+**BWU** is a server-side integration plugin for Minecraft Paper servers.
+It is a vallina survival enhancement plugin.
+> Please refer to the [Modrinth](https://modrinth.com/plugin/byd_world_ultra) version of this document as the official version; updates may not be timely.
 ## Features

-All features can be configured to be enabled or disabled.
+> All features can be configured to be enabled or disabled.

 ### Player Teleportation

 - Use `/Tpa to (player name)` to teleport to a player
 - Use `/Tpa come (player name)` to invite a player to assist (the invited player will teleport to YOU)
-- Configure whether to enable player confirmation/teleport cooldown/teleport method (including absolute position and safe position) in `tpa.yml`.
+- Configure whether to enable player confirmation/teleport cooldown/teleport method (including absolute position and safe position) in `tpa.yml`
+- The aliases for this command are /t and /tp

 ### Sethome

 - Use `/sethome` to set the current location as home
 - Use `/Tpa home` or `/Tpa to[come] (your player name)` to teleport back home
 - All Tpa commands share the same cooldown timer (the timeout is configurable)
+- The aliases for this command are /h

 ### Broadcast Announcements